 With the introduction of the Modern Slavery Act 2015 every commercial organisation, which meets the financial threshold set by the Act, must prepare a Modern Slavery and Human Trafficking statement for each fiscal year.
 The legislation stipulates that an organisation's statement must include the steps it is taking in the fiscal year, to ensure that slavery and human trafficking are not taking place in any part of its business or supply chain and state that the organisation has taken no such steps.

-Tunstall recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
-This statement sets out Tunstall Group’s intentions to understand all potential modern slavery risks related to its business and to put in place steps to ensure there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the fiscal year 1st October 2019 to 30th September 2020.
+Tunstall is committed to improving our practises to combat modern slavery and human trafficking.

+This statement sets out Tunstall’s commitment to combatting modern slavery and human trafficking in its own business and its supply chains.
+This statement relates to actions and activities during the fiscal year 1st October 2020 to 30th September 2021.
 Tunstall is committed to preventing modern slavery and human trafficking in its corporate activities and to ensuring that its supply chains are free from slavery and human trafficking.

-This statement will cover the activities of the Tunstall Group business.
+This statement will cover the activities of the Tunstall’s UK businesses.

 Tunstall currently operates in several countries.
-The Company is continuing a process to assess whether some activities or countries are at increased risk in relation to slavery and human trafficking.
+Tunstall is continuing a process to assess whether some activities and or countries are at increased risk in relation to modern slavery and human trafficking.

-This statement has been approved by the Tunstall Board of Directors.
+This statement has been approved by the Tunstall THUK Board of Directors.